mniszka/CTF-solutions/README.md

 # CTF-solutions
 My solutions to cybersecurity exercises from picoctf.org

-Tools I used for doing exercises:
+##Tools I used for doing exercises:
 - bash shell
 - CyberChef- a web app for encryption and encoding data

 shell
+webshell

-## bash commands:
+### bash commands:
-wget
-unzip
-exiftool- shows the details of a file
+wget - download a file from the web unzip - unzip a file exiftool- shows the details of a file

-Base64 is an encoding scheme representing binary data in an ASCII string format.
+Base64 encodes binary data, such as images, audio, or other files, into a text-based format.